kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Feature implemented behind a feature flag.
 - Unit, integration and e2e tests implemented and passing.

+#### Alpha2

+- Consider various kinds of alternative ordering or dependency tracking of the interceptors.
+For example, use numeric priorities or roles.
+- Evaluate the relationship between the EvictionRequest API and Pod Deletion.

 #### Beta

 - Feature gate enabled by default.
 - Unit, integration and e2e tests passing.
 - Manual test for upgrade->downgrade->upgrade path will be performed.
+- Add support for the eviction of the Workload Resource (a group of pods).
+More in [Workload API Support](#workload-api-support).
+- Re-evaluate the immutability of `.spec.evictionInterceptors`.
 - Asses the state of the [NodeMaintenance feature](https://github.com/kubernetes/enhancements/issues/4212) and other components interested in using the EvictionRequest API.
 - Re-evaluate whether adding additional metrics and events would be helpful.
 And update the KEP